RADS-project/git-workshop/README.markdown

     $ git config --global user.name "Your Name"
     $ git config --global user.email your.email@example.com

+Put the same email as your Github account
 As a helpful step, you may want to set Git to use your favourite editor

     $ git config --global core.editor emacs